mensfeng/podcast-test/README.md

 Plus, MBSE lets you reuse parts of the system, making development cheaper and more sustainable.
 By using existing models and components, you can speed up development and cut costs.

+<br /><br />
 ### 1.3 My thought on MBSE project

 ### 1.3.1 Project Objective
 A database system that captures machine function data in a human-readable way, displays data relationships using graphic diagrams, and can feed into a Language Model (LM) to build a chatbot.

+<br /><br />
 ### 1.4 Project Mind Map

 ### 1.4.1 PlantML

 GPT3.5 created a sample SysML Diagram look like this below.
 I was quite satistfied with the result that is able to capture the hirearchy realationship of the system display in text format.
 I asked GPT3.5 how is this generated.
-It replies that this diagram is generated based of text input(input)[input](#1412-input) and [output](#1411-output) the diagram in text format.
+It replies that this diagram is generated based of text [input](#1412-input) and [output](#1411-output) the diagram in text format.
 It utilized a PlanetUML liberary in python, and no use of SQL database.
 My summary of this system is **text ----> diagram**.
 This is a great start, but not quite what I am looking for...

 ### 1.4.1.1 Output